experimental-software/.github/profile/README.md

 [![Stability: Experimental](https://masterminds.github.io/stability/experimental.svg)](https://masterminds.github.io/stability/experimental.html)

-This project transpiles the openEHR specifications into API components for the Java programming language.
+This project provides a collection of Maven packages that contain the interface types and enum declarations for the corresponding openEHR specification.

 ## Overview